etherlabsio/avcapture/Readme.md

 ## Dependencies

-* A link to a tar.gz containing FFmpeg v4.0.2 binary to be provided by the end user as an environment variable on docker run.
+* A link must be provided to FFmpeg v4.0.2 via the FFMPEG_TGZ_URI environment variable during docker run.

 ## Configuration